bobbicodes/bob/README.md

 # Credits

-This is based on the Kilo editor, which was made into an extremely nice tutorial which was also referenced heavily:
+This is based on the Kilo editor, which was made into an extremely nice tutorial which was also referenced heavily.
+If you're interested in learning how the code works and the history of how it was built you should definitely check them both out:

 [Salvatore Sanfilippo](https://github.com/antirez/kilo)